georgegillams/restart-ee-router/README.md

 ## Scheduling
 macOS and Linux both come with `crontab` preinstalled.

-[There's plenty of in-depth information about scheduling tasks in `crontab`](https://ole.michelsen.dk/blog/schedule-jobs-with-crontab-on-mac-osx.html), but I'll help you set up a simple task to restart the router every Monday morning at 0400:
+[There's plenty of in-depth information about scheduling tasks in `crontab`](https://ole.michelsen.dk/blog/schedule-jobs-with-crontab-on-mac-osx.html), but I'll help you set up a simple task to restart the router every morning at 0400:

 1. Open crontab config:
 ```bash